photoprism/photoprism-docs/docs/getting-started/troubleshooting/logs.md

     A console is available in all modern browsers and can be activated via keyboard shortcuts or the browser menu.

     Problems with the user interface can be caused by a bug or an [incompatible browser](browsers.md#try-another-browser):
-    Some [features are not supported](https://caniuse.com/) by non-standard browsers, as well as nightly, test, and unofficial versions.
+    Some [features may not be supported](https://caniuse.com/) by non-standard browsers, as well as nightly, test, and unofficial versions.

     !!! tldr ""